CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Packing List

 There are many special programs specific to imports from certain countries.
-We will start with the two most common, GSP and NAFTA.
-A freeform certificate of origin is currently applicable to seven of the trade agreements.
+A freeform certificate of origin is currently applicable to many of the trade agreements.
 We will go over each of the 10 elements required for the certification and the agreements they pertain to.

 - Introduction

-- Importers Responsibility to Provide Proof of Applicability for Preferential Trade
+- Importers Responsibility to Provide Proof of Applicability for Preferential Trade; Recordkeeping

-- Special Programs Requiring a Freeform Certificate of Origin
+- Data Elements on a Freeform Certificate of Origin

-- Central America-Dominican Republic Free Trade Agreement (CAFTA) Documentation Requirements
+- Central America-Dominican Republic Free Trade Agreement Documentation Requirements

-- Morocco Free Trade Agreement (MFTA) Documentation Requirements
+- U.S.-Morocco Free Trade Agreement (MFTA) Documentation Requirements

-- Singapore Free Trade Agreement (SFTA) Documentation Requirements
+- Oman Free Trade Agreement (UOFTA) Documentation Requirements

 There are many special programs specific to imports from certain countries.
 The most common and those applicable to the freeform certificate were discussed in the previous lesson.
 We will continue to cover the balance of the country specific document and information requirements.